Jeremy-Barrass/CV/README.md

 ## Software Engineering Experience

+#### Cirium, _April 2020 - Present_

+Cirium gave me opportunities to improve my knowledge of SQL procedures and application system architectures, as well as exposing me to a different code release process compared to previous jobs.
+I worked on a variety of bugs and improvements to both customer facing and internal products.
+Tickets and projects I worked on include:

+* Removing PII from product usage tags.
+* Updating filters and saved searches with more accurate nomenclature.
+* Sunsetting unsupported subscirption peripherals.
+* Removing product access to divested publications.
+* Adding important user information to page views.
+* Adjustments to the autopopulate behaviour of CMS fields.
+* Linking different filter sources correctly when changing filter selections.
+* Updates to SQL Database data and stored procedures to fix various product and CMS bugs.

-#### Priority One IT (ThreatAware), _May 2019 - Present_
+#### Priority One IT (ThreatAware), _May 2019 - March 2020_

-Working at Priority One IT has afforded me the opportunity to work with a small team on a startup product, ThreatAware, a Cybersecurity Dashboard for monitoring and compliance.
-I have worked on a number of code cleanups, working with C# in .NET Core and javascript with Angular version 7, and am gradually introducing automated unit and integration testing into the codebase.
-New product features are regularly being floated, particularly when potential new customers want the product to include an additional monitor for another service they're subscribed to.
+Working at Priority One IT was an opportunity to work with a small team on a startup product, ThreatAware, a Cybersecurity Dashboard for monitoring and compliance.
+I worked on a number of code cleanups, working with C# in .NET Core and javascript with Angular version 7, and gradually introduced automated unit and integration testing into the codebase.
+New product features were regularly floated, particularly when potential new customers wanted the product to include an additional monitor for another service they were subscribed to.

-Significant tickets I have worked on include:-
+Significant tickets I worked on include:-

 * Updating and improving the user experience in data table displays across the product.
 * Adding a new grid framework into the front-end UI codebase.